ScottArbeit/Grace/docs/Frequently asked questions.md

 We even borrowed the algorithm to decide if a file is text or binary.[^binary]

 And much more.
 Grace owes a debt of gratitude to Git and to its maintainers.

+## What about _\<other new version control project\>_?
+There are a few really good VCS projects going on right now.
+It's exciting to see.

+I'm fortunate enough to know the folks involved in [Jujutsu](https://github.com/martinvonz/jj).
+They're doing incredible work.

+I'm aware of [Pijul](https://pijul.org/).
+I know there are others.

+All I can say is: Grace has its own design philosophy and that's what I'm pursuing right now.
+I think of it as a friendly competition to see which one wins over the next generation of developers.

+Let 1,000 flowers bloom.
+One of them will lead us to the future of version control.

+## On _HN_, FOSSBro761 says: _"Grace \<something something\> M$ \<something something\>..."_

+Um, yeah, OK.
+Whatever.

+Here's what actually happened:

+Grace started as my personal 2021 pandemic lockdown side-project.
+I invented it.
+No one told me to, I just did.
+I chose .NET because it's what I know and trust.
+I chose F# because I wanted to think functionally as I explored.

+I chose to do it at all because I realized that _something_ was eventually going to replace Git, and I had some opinions about what that should be, and about what direction we should take as an industry in UX for source control.
+The only way to communicate that effectively was to start writing code and see if I could build something worthwhile.

+That's the origin story.
+Just a guy who had an idea he couldn't let go of, using good tools that he knows well, and a few tools that he's learning.

+If you look at my GitHub or LinkedIn profile you'll see that I work for GitHub, which means that I work for Microsoft.
+With that said, Grace is a personal side-project.
+It's probably the case that I wouldn't have thought to start a new version control system without having been at GitHub, but now I've caught the version control bug.
+It's a fascinating area to work in, and one that will see exciting innovation in the coming years.
+Grace's existence does not imply anything at all about GitHub's continued, massive, ongoing support of Git, or about GitHub's future direction in source control.
+So... it's the usual "All opinions and work here are personal, and not endorsed by my employers..." stuff.

 ## How can I get involved?